Passing a Torch to Our Future

 A contributor may make the gift in his or her own name or as a memorial or even remain anonymous if he or she prefers.
 All bequests are, of course, treated as memorials.

-Each scholarship applicant needs to complete the application packet (checklist provided) including the three references and mail to:
+Each scholarship applicant needs to complete the application packet (checklist provided) including the two references and mail to:

 Questions may be directed to any member of the Scholarship Committee.